Mercedes EQS hatchback review

 Engines, drive & performance

-It's likely more versions will arrive in future, but at launch there are two levels of EQS performance for buyers to pick from.
+It's likely more versions will arrive in future, but currently there are two levels of EQS performance for buyers to pick from.
 The 'sensible' EQS 450+ has a single 324bhp electric motor for the rear wheels, getting the 2.4-tonne luxury saloon from 0-62mph in 6.2 seconds.

-If that's too stately, the EQS 580 4MATIC instead has an electric motor for each axle, giving it 516bhp and a 0-62mph dash of 4.3 seconds.
+If that's too stately, the Mercedes-AMG EQS 53 4MATIC+ instead has an electric motor for each axle, giving it 649bhp and a 0-62mph dash of 3.8 seconds.
 This doesn't make it as ballistic as the Porsche Taycan or Model S Plaid, but then the EQS is designed with comfort in mind after all.
-A more powerful version is also on its way from the Mercedes-AMG performance division in due course.

 While there's no denying the EQS is a bruiser of a car, Mercedes has fitted rear-axle steering as standard.
 This can normally turn the rear wheels by up to 4.5 degrees, but our test car was fitted with an optional version increasing this to 10 degrees.
-Thus equipped, the EQS has a turning circle only 40cm larger than a Renault ZOE city car, and it feels more agile than you would expect given its size.
-As if to emphasise its manoeuvrability, the steering is also rather light in its heft.
+Thus equipped, the EQS has a turning circle only 40cm larger than a Renault ZOE city car, and it feels much more nimble than you would expect given its size.
+As if to emphasise its manoeuvrability, the steering is also rather light.

 The EQS also features 'intelligent recuperation', using cameras and its on-board computers to decide when to use the electric motors to decelerate the car and feed energy back into the battery.
 While it can be caught out, this works well in most situations, automatically slowing the car for roundabouts and the traffic ahead.
 During our drive we barely touched the brake pedal, which is a further plus given that we're still not huge fans of the pedal feel in Mercedes' large EVs.